Are Your Pepper Flowers Falling Off?

 Less than thrilled with your pepper plants' productivity?
-Have you watched your perfectly healthy pepper plants set a plethora of blooms, only to witness them all fall off?
-If this sounds familiar, your pepper plants may be experiencing the all too common blossom drop.
-While this phenomena may strike the novice gardener as terrifying, the truth is that it's really not out of the realm of the ordinary.
+Have you watched your perfectly healthy pepper plants set a plethora of blooms only to witness them all fall off?
+If this sounds familiar, your pepper plants may be experiencing the all-too-common blossom drop.
+While this phenomenon may strike the novice gardener as terrifying, the truth is that it's really not out of the realm of the ordinary.

-Causes for Pepper Plant Blossom Drop -
+Causes for Pepper Plant Blossom Drop

 - Extreme Temperature Fluctuations: Peppers, like most other garden plants, have their own ideal temperature range for optimal growth and fruit set.
-When temperatures exceed or drop below this ideal range, the plants tend to abort fruiting in favor for survival.
+When temperatures exceed or drop below this ideal range, the plants tend to abort fruiting in favor of survival.
 With some minor exceptions, the optimal daytime temperatures for pepper plants are in the range of 70–85°F, while nighttime temperatures should range from 60–75°F. A majority of the time, the plants will need to be exposed to temperatures above or below these ideal ranges for several days to induce flower dropping, but extremes such as daytime temperatures over 105°F or nighttime temperatures below 50°F can cause blossom drop in a matter of hours.

 - Humidity Too Low or Too High: Although pepper plants are of a tropical origin, they only require moderate humidity for proper pollination.
 (In the range of 35–70% humidity).
 Levels too low or too high can reduce the viability of the pollen and lead to blossom drop.

 - Improper Pollination: Even if temperature and humidity levels are in their proper ranges, peppers may still exhibit blossom drop due to poor pollination.
-A lack of pollinating insects, or poor air circulation may cause pepper flowers to drop instead of setting fruit.
-Since pepper flowers are self fertile, they require some sort of vibration (a bee's wings) or gentle airflow (wind) to help release pollen from the male stamens and allow it to stick to the female stigma.
+A lack of pollinating insects or poor air circulation may cause pepper flowers to drop instead of setting fruit.
+Since pepper flowers are self-fertile, they require some sort of vibration (a bee's wings) or gentle airflow (wind) to help release pollen from the male stamens and allow it to stick to the female stigma.

 Since environmental factors compose such a large part of pepper blossom drop, this natural plant response is sometimes completely unavoidable.
 Though gardeners often find themselves at nature's whim, there are some preventative measures that can be sought.

-- Temperature: Unless you're growing peppers in containers and are able to move them indoors during hot or cold spells, temperature extremes are very difficult to combat.
+- Temperature: Unless you are growing peppers in containers and are able to move them indoors during hot or cold spells, temperature extremes are very difficult to combat.
 To help ease blossom drop from warm temperatures, plant peppers in an area where they will be allowed full access to the morning sunlight and be shaded during the intense afternoon sun.
 If this method still fails, you'll at least find comfort in knowing that once the temperatures stabilize back into the ideal range that your pepper plants will once again bloom, and hopefully begin setting fruit!

 - Humidity: Much like temperature extremes, humidity is also another factor that is difficult to get a control on.
-Gardeners facing low humidity may find slightly better results if the pepper plants are misted lightly with water a couple times throughout the day.
+Gardeners facing low humidity may find slightly better results if the pepper plants are misted lightly with water a couple of times throughout the day.
 This process raises the relative humidity around the plants, but should not be done in areas with high humidity, or when fungal diseases are present.
 Once again, if all else fails, wait for the humidity to stabilize and the peppers should set fruit.

 - Improper Pollination: If temperatures and humidity levels are in the ideal ranges but pepper flowers are still failing to set fruit, improper pollination may be the cause.
 Luckily, this can be more easily corrected by the gardener.
 If only a couple of plants are growing, manual pollination, such as a flick of the flower or a Q-Tip, may be used to gently pollinate each blossom.
 For larger pepper gardens, try planting flowers that attract natural pollinators to do the work for you.